Hot Weather Help

 Places to keep cool:

-Tualatin Hills Park & Recreation District (THPRD) has released its list of cooling centers for the week of June 29, 2015.
+Tualatin Hills Park and Recreation District is offering many of their facilities as cooling centers for the week of July 27.
+View their schedule.

 Boys And Girls Aid Safe Place is open to youth ages 12-19 years old.
 Open daily from 8 a.m. - 8 p.m.
 Located at 454 SE Washington Street, Hillsboro.
 TriMet Bus #57 and Hillsboro Central MAX stop.